Oceanyq/CNVreg/README.md

       When λ2 approaches 0, the model reduces to a Lasso regression.

    The penalized regresssion model allows the CNV profile regression to estimate association effects, select trait-associated fragments, and smooth effect sizes for adjacent CNV fragments simultaneously.

+   ###### 2.2 The n-fold cross-validation to fine-tune parameters $\lambda_{1}$ and $\lambda_{2}$

+   We use an n-fold CV and grid search strategy to select the optimal tuning parameter values from candidate $\lambda_{1}$ and $\lambda_{2}$ values.
+The best pair of tuning parameters that minimizes the average validation loss in the n-fold CV is used to determine the final estimate of coefficients.

+   ###### 2.3  Inputs and outputs of `cvfit_WTSMTH()`

+  The `cvfit_WTSMTH()` function has 7 inputs.

+     `data` is a list object produced from the `prep()` function

+     `lambda1` and `lambda2` are the two vectors of candidate tuning tuning parameters for the Lasso penalty and the weighted fusion penalty.
+The n-fold CV would select the optimal parameters from these candidates.
+During the implementation, we transforms the two values as $2^{8}$ where * represents each element of the two vectors.

+    `family` must choose from "gaussian"/"binomial", which indicates a continuous/binary outcome.

+    `cv.control` has its default values.
+It controls the cross validation procedure with a few variables:
+             The number of folds (`nfolds`) used in cross-validation.
+A default value is 5.
+It can be chosen to have other number of folds (such as 3, 10) depending on the sample size, time and resource limitation.

+             The number of cores (`ncores`) for parallel computing. check available computation resource before choosing.

+             And, if the random data splits should be stratified (`stratified`) to make the number of cases and the controls to be compatible in each fold, which is necessary for a binary outcome with a rare category. if `stratified` = TRUE and `family` = "binomial", the folds will be stratified within each category of Y. This option is recommended if the sample size of different categories of the outcome is unbalanced.)

+    `iter.control is specificly used for a binary outcome.
+It also has its default values for the components and controls the stop criteria for the iteratively reweighted least square procedure.

+         `max.iter` is the maximun number of iterations to perform, it guarantees the package to get a result within a reasonable time.
+The default value is set as 8.
+Previous tests shows after 3 to 4 iterations the results are quite similar to each other.

+         `tol.beta` is the threshold below which the procedure is deemed converged, which controls the absolute difference between consecutive beta updates (default = $10^{(-3)}$).

+         `tol.loss` is the threshold  below which the procedure is deemed converged, which controls the difference in consecutive loss updates (default = $10^{(-6)}$).

+ Output is the estimated beta coefficients `coef`, the corresponding tuning parameters `lambda.selected`, and the `loss` of each combination of candidate tuning parameters
 ```{r load CNVreg package}
 # need to compile before being officially published
 # currently is not compiled